Published 10 October 2019

 These falls in the carbon factor of grid electricity reflect the transition from coal fired power stations towards carbon free electricity generation from wind, nuclear and solar.

-A ground source heat pump does not emit any CO2 as it transfers heat from the ground into a building.
+A heat pump does not emit any CO2 as it transfers heat from the ground or the air into a building.
 It uses electricity to effect the transfer and this electricity may come from a carbon free source: zero carbon heating.
-If the GSHP uses grid electricity then it will cause CO2 to be emitted remotely by the National Grid.
+If the heat pump uses grid electricity then it may cause CO2 to be emitted remotely by the National Grid.

 |grams CO2e / kWh